Pasila dumping ground

 The Pasila dumping ground was a dumping ground in Ilmala, Helsinki between 1949 and 1963.
 It was the main dumping ground of the city at the time, one of the “big three”.
 The other two were the Iso-Huopalahti dumping ground and the Vuosaari dumping ground.
 It was located at the present site of the Ilmala Railyard.
 Before 1949 it was the main dumping ground of the Finnish State Railways.
 Technically the site is part of the Pasila neighbourhood.

-Household waste and industrial waste was taken to the site, and the place was not guarded.
+Household waste and industrial waste were taken to the site, and the place was not guarded.

 History

 Finnish State Railways dumping ground

 The Finnish State Railways first used the site to dispose of its used cross ties, sinking them into the local marsh.